CtrlK

 Specificity

-Lists multiple specific concrete actions and outputs: '7 phase document chain producing product brief, PRD, architecture, epics, and issues.'
-Also mentions agent-delegated phases and Codex review gates, which are concrete implementation details.
+Lists multiple specific concrete actions and outputs: '7 phase document chain producing product brief, PRD, architecture, epics, and issues' along with details about agent-delegated phases and Codex review gates.

 3 / 3